seeq12/seeq-clustering/README.md

 > python _Clustering_config.py clusteringModelsPath
 ```

+The default is to store the models in the same location as where Clustering.py lives.

 You may also wish to store your models elsewhere.
 Assuming you have permissions to access the path, this can be done as:

 ```bash